 Many companies ramp up their hiring over the summer.
-When hiring any seasonal workers or temporary workers to assist during the summer months, it is essential for an employer to utilize the same hiring practices and background checks as the employer uses for all full-time workers.
-Further, an employer must comply with all relevant discrimination, harassment and child labor laws.
+When hiring any seasonal workers or temporary workers to assist during the summer months, it is essential for an employer to utilize the same hiring practices and background checks as the employer use for all full-time workers.
+Further, an employer must comply with all relevant discrimination, harassment, and child labor laws.

 Summer is also a time when employees take time off to enjoy vacations and special time with loved ones in the beautiful weather.
 Therefore, an employer should make sure that its policies regarding vacation or paid time off (PTO) are communicated to all employees and placed in an employee handbook.
 Further, such policies should be applied uniformly to prevent discrimination claims.
 An employer may require employees to provide advance notification of time off and schedules so that the employer may properly plan concerning scheduling and coverage.

 During the summer, it may be common for an employer to hire interns to provide exposure and insight into the business and, potentially, prepare them for future employment.
 However, an unpaid intern may claim that he or she is an employee and should be appropriately compensated and provided with workplace protections.
 An employer considering unpaid internships should be sure the intern realizes most of the benefits.
 An employer should take the following actions to help limit the legal risks of an unpaid internship:

 - Make sure the employer and the intern both clearly understand that there is no expectation of compensation, ideally with a written acknowledgment from both the intern and the company;

 - Provide training that would be similar to what would be given in an educational environment, including the clinical and other hands-on training provided by educational institutions;